steveshogren/hugo-blog/content/page/training.md

     * [Learn Test Driven Development](https://github.com/dwyl/learn-tdd)
     * [Kata - the Only Way to learn TDD](http://www.peterprovost.org/blog/2012/05/02/kata-the-only-way-to-learn-tdd/)

-    Use TDD to finish a 3 different katas from the Kata Catalog
+    Use TDD to finish a 3 different katas from the Kata Catalog:

     * [Kata Catalog](http://codingdojo.org/cgi-bin/index.pl?KataCatalogue)

+    You can Google around for how to get started with unit tests in your chosen language.
+We've also provided a few basic "starter" languages

 * Step 2 - Basic Semantics